 You might feel like the room is spinning around in circles or that your surroundings are moving.
-This feeling is called “vertigo.”
-BPPV is associated with feelings of vertigo when you move a certain way (such as turning your head, standing up, rolling over in bed or lying down).
-You might also feel nauseous (sick to your stomach) at the same time.
-The nausea and dizziness go away in a few seconds.
+This feeling is called vertigo.
+BPPV is associated with feelings of vertigo when you move a certain way.
+This could be when you turn your head, stand up, roll over in bed, or lie down.
+You might also feel nauseated at the same time.
+The nausea and dizziness usually go away in a few seconds.
 BPPV is bothersome, but it’s rarely serious.

 What causes BPPV?

-BPPV is most often associated with aging, but it can also occur after you hit your head.
+BPPV is most often associated with aging.
+It can also occur after you hit your head.

 How is BPPV diagnosed?

-Your doctor can show you some easy head movements to help move the particles out of the inner ear canals and into areas where they will not cause episodes of vertigo.
-Doing these movements can stop the symptoms and may keep the dizziness from coming back.
-Your doctor may also give you medicine to treat the nausea and dizziness.
+Your doctor can show you some easy head maneuvers that will help.
+They move the particles out of the inner ear canals and into areas where they will not cause episodes of vertigo.
+Doing these movements can stop the symptoms.
+They may keep the dizziness from coming back.

 - What could be causing my dizziness?